Afif79/LibraryManagmentSystem/README.md

 6.MySql is used for Database

-7.MySql WorkBench is used for handling that DB\n 8.Finding a way to convert it into .exe
+7.MySql WorkBench is used for handling that DB

+8.Finding a way to convert it into .exe :(